hxuu/blog/content/ctf/n0ps25/casinops.md

 * Everything in Python is an object.

-This means that a simple string like 'abc' is is fact an instance of the `str` object, and the latter inherits from other objects all the way to the root object: `object`.
+This means that a simple string like 'abc' is in fact an instance of the `str` object, and the latter inherits from other objects all the way to the root object: `object`.

 This gives the illusion of a graph, where the root object is `object`, and every other object can be accessed from there,